LinkWellNodes/Documentation/blog/Chainlink-Direct-Requests-Guide/index.md

 ---
-title: Chainlink Direct Requests (Any API)
+title: Chainlink Direct Requests (Any API) Guide
 description: Chainlink's Any API explained, and a comparison to Chainlink Functions.
 What is a Chainlink oracle, and how does it work?
+date: "2025-04-26"
+keywords: [chainlink, smart contracts, decentralized oracles, direct requests, anyapi, any api, direct request model, web3, blockchain, node operator]
+authors: [Ken]
+tags: [chainlink, smart contracts, decentralized oracles, web3, blockchain, node operator]
 ---

 import TOCInline from '@theme/TOCInline';